wjbehaylo/SD_Repo/PI_code/Exploration/README.md

 hello-world.cpp: a basic C++ file to print hello world

-button-led.cpp: a python file to turn on an external LED when an external button is pressed
+button-led.py: a python file to turn on an external LED when an external button is pressed

+ultrasonic-led.py: a python file that should turn on a cascade of LEDs based on the distance detected by an ultrasonic sensor